swak/8th-ndn-hackathon.github.io/index.md

 ## News

+- May 10, 2018: The hackathon location has been added to the schedule.
 - May 8, 2018: Accepted hacks have been posted
 - April 21, 2018: The submission period has been extended by a week
 - March 26, 2018: List of Hacking Committee members released